Up and About: Things to do this weekend

 Kids events

-Young Engineers: Shamba Cafe, until February 18.
-Register your child for the coding and robotics classes.
+Taking the Stress Out of Exam Prep: Albain Institute, February 25 from 10 am.
+A workshop to train high schoolers how to balance their revision and their mental wellbeing.

+Play in Space (Future Astronauts): The Arbor Place, February 25.
+Children will have the full experience from space themed art to the planetarium show.

 Squeaky Clean: Kabete Junior Academy, until February 25.
 Teaching children to be independent is important.
-Exciting activities lined up starting Jan 14.
+Lots of exciting activities.

-Kids and Teens French Classes: Kabete Junior Academy, until February 25.
-In this group class, your child will be immersed in the French language through exciting activities that help them learn the fundamentals of the language.
+Kids and Teens' French Classes: Kabete Junior Academy, until February 25.
+Children will be immersed in the French language through exciting activities that help them learn the fundamentals of the language.

-Conversation Workshop: Alliance Française, Nairobi, until March 14.
-Looking to work on your fluency?
-Register and participate in discussions on diverse topics with other students.

 Music